sils/sils-io-3/p_music.md

 Occasionally I arrange music.
 If you're interested, you can listen to some of my pieces down below.

+In some cases, performances with real instruments exist, I'll see to getting them published on this site at some point.

 ## Blue Skies (Slow), String Quartet

 <iframe width="100%" height="600" src="https://musescore.com/user/1017686/scores/7945169/embed" frameborder="0" allowfullscreen allow="autoplay; fullscreen"></iframe>